10 TOEFL Reading Question Types

-Question: According to paragraph 3, how has the development of a fully functional vertebrate eye been estimated?
+Question: According to paragraph 3, by what means has the estimation of the development of a fully functional vertebrate eye been conducted?

-- It has been estimated on mutation rates, relative advantages to the organism and natural selection.
+- Estimations have relied on mutation rates, the organism's relative advantages, and natural selection.

-- It has been estimated on studies of the fossil record of this period.
+- Estimations have been derived from studies of the fossil record during this era.

-- It has been estimated based on the first eye fossils, dating back to 540 million years ago.
+- Estimations have been derived from the examination of the earliest eye fossils, dating back 540 million years.

 Negative Factual Information Question